GaryHopeMS/MSBuildLab330/Lab Script.md

 Large language models are amazing with their ability to generate completions to a user's prompts.
 However, these requests to generate completions from an LLM are computationally expensive (token hungry), and can also be quite slow.
 As you would have seen from the previous exercise token cost and latency increases as the amount of context we provide increases.

-Using a similar *RAG Pattern* to that which we used to support our LLM calls with contextual data from transactional data sources, the persisted conversation history can be used as a source over which to perform vector queries.
+Using a similar *RAG Pattern* to that which you used in the previous exercise to enhance the LLM calls with contextual data from transactional data sources, the persisted conversation history can be used as a source over which to perform vector queries.
 By generating an embedding of the provided prompt and using a vector search to identify and return completions from previous historic conversations that closely match the meaning of the prompt we can create an effective cache for some scenarios.
 This type of specialized cache can be referred to as a **semantic cache** and often exceeds the performance of simple keyword matching using on a key-value store traditionally used.

 Using Sematic Kernel extensibility framework interfaces allow it to flexibly integrate any AI service and data stores through a set of connectors that make it easy to add memories in addition to the AI models we have used thus far.
 With the introduction of the **Semantic Kernel Memory Connector for Cosmos DB for MongoDB** we have a plug and play method of implementing our sematic cache.